tdbits/tdbits.github.io/content/posts/2022-12-11-interpretations-of-dice-results-1.md

     * ... and allows the PCs to take what they find in the mine.
   * with Triumph: The client accepts all demands from the PCs.
   * with Threat:
-    * ... but accepts only a lower raise.
+    * ... but at a lower rate.
     * ... but the PCs have to hand over the leader of the rebellion alive, otherwise the client pays only the originally offered price.
     * ... but the PCs have to find evidence of whom initiated the rebellion, who supports the rebellion, further plans, etc. otherwise the client pays only the originally offered price.
   * with Despair: ... but the client will pay the party only after the mission was successful and the PCs handed over the leader of the rebellion alive and bring evidence of whom initiated the rebellion, who supports the rebellion, further plans, ...